 - Understand the needs of the business customer and use this information to improve the customer service experience.

-- Reward current customer for their loyalty
+- Reward current customer for their loyal support

 - Consider using mystery shoppers to monitor customer service